 The agreements also prescribe the allocation of funds to the provinces for re-allocation to municipalities selected by the province and accepted by the Corporation.
 Municipalities will, in turn, select neighbourhoods for participation in the program.
-During 1973 agreements were signed with three provinces providing a total of \$36 million in contributions and loans.
-All three agreements cover the period ending December 31, 1974.
+NIP agreements were signed with all provinces in 1974.
+The agreements provide for a total of \$48.5 million in federal contributions and \$22.7 million in federal loans.
+Eighty-seven municipalities have been selected by the provinces to participate and 20 projects had begun by year end.

 Site clearance.
-The Site Clearance Program allows the Corporation to make contributions and loans to, or for the benefit of, municipalities to acquire and demolish properties outside Neighbourhood Improvement areas where such properties either do not meet minimum housing standards or are being used for a purpose inconsistent with the character of the area.
-The Program is designed to assist the efforts of municipalities to enforce uniform minimum standards for existing residential buildings.
+The Site Clearance Program allows the Corporation to help municipalities acquire and demolish properties outside Neighbourhood Improvement areas where such properties either do not meet minimum housing standards or are being used for a purpose inconsistent with the character of the area.
+It is designed to assist the efforts of municipalities to enforce uniform minimum standards for existing residential buildings.
 Land, after acquisition and clearance, is to be used for housing, recreational or social facilities.
 The Site Clearance Program is also operated through annual agreements with the provinces.
-The agreements made with the various provinces in 1973 for the Neighbourhood Improvement Program include provision for the Site Clearance Program.
+The agreements made in 1974 for the Neighbourhood Improvement Program include provision for the Site Clearance Program.

 Assistance is also available for the clearance of small pockets of substandard residential and/or non-residential buildings in a community that does not require the assistance procedure of NIP.
 The assistance involves both federal loans and grants.
-To qualify, the sum of acquisition and demolition costs of contiguous properties must not exceed \$500,000,
+To qualify, the sum of acquisition and demolition costs of contiguous properties must not exceed \$500,000.